commerce-docs/devdocs-for-tests/extension-dev-guide/routing.md

 Action classes are extensions of the [`Action`] class that a router returns on matched requests.
 The `execute()` function in these classes contain the logic for dispatching requests.

+Each Action should implement one or more Magento\Framework\App\Action\Http*HTTP Method*ActionInterface to declare which HTTP request methods it can process.

+Magento has a `form key` validation in place for all `POST` non-AJAX requests - if your `Action` doesn't need that validation or you want to modify it you can implement `CsrfAwareActionInterface`.

 If you need to forward a request to another action in your class, use the `_forward()` function.